ZYSF/gen1cpu/InstructionSet.md

 * Instructions encoded "abc" style use 8 bits each to specify up to 3 different registers (if some are disabled then the encoding is known as e.g. "axc")
 * Instructions encoded "abi", "bci" or "bca" style all use 4 bits each to specify up to 2 different registers, and then use the lower 16 bits to specify an immediate or address operand
+* Instructions encoded "l24" are optimised load instructions, with the minor opcode (4 bits) specifying the target register and the lower 24 bits to specify an immediate operand
 * Instructions encoded with "x" symbols should assume zeroes for any relevant/remaining bits (but in some cases this space can be used for system-specific information, e.g. a debugger can add extra metadata to a trap instruction)

 For convenience, the descriptions below list their arguments in hex style, so a regular "abc" operation is written something like `0xA1aabbcc` (indicating that it takes two hex digits to encode each register number for the `0xA1` instruction).